leohentschker/de-captcha/README.md

 The client is a standard React app and the backend is a Django client.
 I'm using the [py-ipfs-api](https://github.com/ipfs/py-ipfs-api) to interact with IPFS on the backend.

 ## Where are all these initial images from?
 The database was initially populated with pictures from [VISUALGENOME](http://visualgenome.org/).
-By pulling tags provided in the metadata, I was able to pre-populate the database with a collection of 1000 images that already came with a set of coherent labels.
+By pulling tags from the metadata that VISUALGENOME provides for their images, I was able to pre-populate the database with a collection of 1000 labeled images.